-- 7.17 The Chelmsford City Local Plan requires that the Northern Growth Area incorporate provision of a new primary school, to be co-located with an early years and childcare nursery.
-A further early years and childcare facility is also required. - 7.18 Provision of the primary school is triggered by the child yield ratio deriving from the quantum of homes to be provided on the site.
-This would result in the provision of a new primary school in close proximity to the existing Woodville Primary school located in the north of South Woodham Ferrers. - 7.19 There are parts of South Woodham Ferrers where school provision is limited.
-In the south west of the town the Chetwood Primary school was recently closed down due to falling pupil numbers.
-The school has since been repurposed for other uses though remains in the ownership of Essex County Council.
-Those residents of primary school age living in the south west of the town need to travel across the town for education in one of the other schools. - 7.20 Development of the Northern Growth Area provides the opportunity to plan holistically for school place provision across the town, and thus ensure that all residents are well served by and in walking distance of a primary school.
-This will also ensure that funding for social and community infrastructure is directed to those places across the town where it is most needed. - 7.21 Through the masterplan and subsequent planning application process, the developers should work in collaboration with Essex County Council (in their role as Local Education Authority and as Property owner) to explore the most effective provision of school places for the town as a whole.
-This might result in provision of a new school on the site of the Northern Growth Area but, equally, it might involve expanding an existing school, or reopening and reusing the Chetwood School. - 7.22 Irrespective of where school place provision is located, routes should be planned that facilitate walking and cycling, and reduce the use of the car as part of the school run.
-Recommendations and case studies as to how this can be achieved have been prepared by Living Streets26 and should be referenced as part of the design strategy.
-Further information on school place planning is provided in the Essex guide to infrastructure contributions27.
+- 8.18 The Chelmsford City Local Plan requires that the Northern Growth Area incorporate provision of a new two form entry (2FE) primary school, to be co-located with an early years and childcare nursery.
+A further early years and childcare facility is also required. - 8.19 Provision of the primary school is triggered by the child yield ratio deriving from the quantum of homes to be provided on the site.
+This would result in the provision of a new primary school in close proximity to the existing Woodville Primary school located in the north of South Woodham Ferrers. - 8.20 The new school should preferably be located within the centre of the Northern Growth Area, closely linked to the new foodstore and Medical Centre, creating a local centre, and which is easily accessible to all by foot and by bicycle, and where good connections with Hullbridge Road enable safe and direct access for existing residents.
+Measures that reduce the use of the car as part of the school run should be incorporated into the design of the development and provision of new school places.
+Recommendations and case studies as to how this can be achieved have been prepared by Living Streets41 and should be referenced as part of the design strategy.
+Further information on school place planning is provided in the Essex guide to infrastructure contributions42.

-Policy SWF NGA3: Facilities
+Policy SWF NGA3: School provision

-The Northern Growth Area will deliver new primary school provision, which will either be in the form of (a) a new school on the site co-located with early years and childcare facilities, (b) expansion of existing school facilities, or (c) reuse of the former Chetwood school.
+The Northern Growth Area will deliver a new 2FE primary school, which will either be in the form of (a) a new school on the site co-located with early years and childcare facilities, or (b) expansion of existing school facilities.